Edinburgh / Attractions / Old Town & The Royal Mile

 Info & Tours Edinburgh Royal Mile

-Address The Royal Mile is formed by four connected streets, which are from the castle: Castlehill, Lawnmarket, High Street and Canongate.
+Address The Royal Mile is formed by four connected main streets, which are from the castle: Castlehill, Lawnmarket, High Street and Canongate.

 Tours